-If you are interested in helping your local community to get better broadband sooner than planned in the Suffolk wide roll out programme, you may wish to consider community self-help solutions.
+If you are interested in helping your local community to get better broadband sooner than planned in the Suffolk-wide roll-out programme, you may wish to consider community self-help solutions.

 Openreach’s community fibre partnerships scheme can bring forward the roll out of fibre broadband to homes and businesses by building a customised solution to meet your community’s needs.

 Registering for a Community Fibre Partnership does not represent any commitment from the community at this stage, however it enables you to find out more about potential solutions and costs to deliver better broadband to your area.
 Find out more at Openreach's Community Fibre Partnership website.